NicolasCarval/NicolasCarval/README.md

 - 🔭 I’m currently working on ...

-A Project in partnership with **Microsoft FRANCE** and **UCANSS**.
+  A Project in partnership with **APHP** (Hospitals of Paris) .
   The goal is simple :
-creating an "Add-In" in Word that uses **Artificial Intelligence (NLP)** in order to analyse the text and extract keywords.
-Then it must display related images available for copy/paste directly in the Word context.
+    1) To develop an algorithm for automatic segmentation of the myocardial infarction zone from cardiac MRI images in order to quantify the size of the infarction and to locate its territory in the heart.
+    2) From a supervised machine learning algorithm integrating the different characteristics of the detected myocardial infarction, to predict the risk of mortality of the patient after five years of follow-up.

 - 🌱 I’m currently learning ...

 - - I am in an Engineering school ESILV, and I am following the **"Data & AI"** specialization.
 - - I am also following **Marketing** courses as I am studying for a double diploma at EMLV a school of Management.
-- - I am completing the **"AWS Solution Architect"** certification.

-- 👯 I’m looking for an internship...
+- 👯 I’m looking for an End of Study Internship...

-In the area of Data Science, Data analysis, in fact of data in general it should last for 4 to 5 months and begin by 4 April 2022.
+In the area of Data Science, Data analysis, in fact of data in general it should last for 6 months and begin by February 2023.

 - 📫 How to reach me: ...